 - Work-shadowing: whole day with the judge (usually 4 days in a variety of work).
-Observing all work, including CA deliberations and appeals committee of top court. - Getting judge to talk though her work and show me all documentation and case files; sitting next to her in court, encouraging her to think out loud.
-Taped interviews. - Staying in lodgings. - Observing judicial training; attending court user conferences; going out. - 1.5 hour interview about their background, prior jobs, recruitment experiences, training, attitudes to work, other judges, court users, the ELS. - Access to all info; no censorship; emailed chapters to relevant judges to check.
+Observing all work, including Court of Appeal deliberations and appeals committee of top court. - Getting judge to talk though work, show me all documentation; sitting with her in court, encouraging her to think out loud.
+Taped interviews. - Observing judicial training; attending court user conferences; going out. - 1.5 hour interview about their background, prior jobs, recruitment experiences, training, attitudes to work, other judges, court users, the ELS. - Access to all info; no censorship; emailed chapters to relevant judges to check.
 Judges as subjects not objects of research.
 Book in plain English.